I help startups, enterprises, and investors create, evaluate, and govern AI Agents that can be trusted.

 Explore my technical projects, consulting work, and engineering solutions in the Trusted Agentic Web space.

-View ProjectsSee my contributions to open source projects, community leadership roles, and standards development work.
+View All ProjectsSee my contributions to open source projects, community leadership roles, and standards development work.

 Ensuring agents are tied to real, verifiable individuals.